marklogic/mlxprs/README.md

 ## Notes

-### debugging limitations
+### Debugging Limitations

-Streaming JS source files from the MarkLogic server is not yet implemented (it's on the roadmap).
-If you import other modules in your script, you won't be able to inspect or set breakpoints in those files.
+Streaming JavaScript source files from the MarkLogic server is not yet implemented (it's on the roadmap).
+If you import other modules into your script, you won't be able to inspect or set breakpoints in those files.
 To work on multiple files in attach mode, you will need a mirror copy of the modules directory on your local machine.

-### required privileges for eval and debugging
+### Required Privileges for eval and debugging

-To run queries with mlxprs, your user will need eval priviliges on your MarkLogic server.
+To run queries with the MarkLogic JavaScript and XQuery Debugger, a user will need eval priviliges on your MarkLogic server.
 These include:

 - **xdmp-eval**: absolute minimum
 - **xdmp-eval-in**: to use a non-default content database